 The Volant Trust was established to work to alleviate social deprivation, with a particular emphasis on supporting women, children and young people at risk

 “I set up the Volant Trust, in my mother’s maiden name, in 2000 to support charitable causes and issues I feel passionately about and want to support.
 Since then the Trust has donated to countless charitable organisations, both large and small, to help women and children, who are at risk in their lives or find themselves in situations, where there seems no way out.”

 Our criteria for funding

 The Volant Trust is a grant-making trust, which primarily helps fund charitable organisations and projects based in Scotland working to alleviate social deprivation, particularly concerned with women, children and young people.

 Open Grants programme

-Due to the on-going support of J.K.
-Rowling, the Trust no longer accepts applications associated with multiple sclerosis.
+Due to this support, the Trust no longer accepts applications to do with multiple sclerosis.

 The Trustees have chosen to fund major disaster appeals as the focus of the Trust’s international work.

 Since 2000, The Volant Charitable Trust has supported Gingerbread, which campaigns on behalf of single parents, as well as providing expert advice and practical support.